daniele3b/SafeWater/Assignment3/README.md

 # SafeWater

+**NOTE DUE TO THE FACT THAT THE LORA GATEWAY OF DIT/IOT-LAB  DOESN'T WORK ANY MORE, IT WAS NOT POSSIBLE TO TEST THE CODE, AND TO CARRY OUT THE PERFORMANCE EVALUATION**

 ## Introduction

 The managament of water resources is an important task in particular where there is a **shortage of water**, often rain water is not used or it's used in an inefficient way.
 SafeWater is an IoT solution that allows to the water resources's manager to monitor the **fill level** of the water containers and their **temperature** to choose the best moment to use them.